okta/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 with to handle the user authentication services.
 To set this up, follow the steps below:
 1. Navigate to `Admin -> Security -> API` page of your Okta dashboard.
 2. Select the Authorization Servers tab if not already selected.
 3. Click on `Add Authorization Server`.
-This will open a model window with a form to fill out.
+This will open a modal window with a form to fill out.
 4. Fill in the form with your informtaion.
 For our example, we will be using the following:
    - Name: PHP Sign-In Widget Example - Develop
    - Resource URI: http://localhost:8000